tushar-c/tushar-c.github.io/_posts/2024-10-30-Understanding-Language-:-Transformers-Part-2.md

 Therefore, for the case mentioned above, the Embedding Matrix is an N x M Matrix for our purposes.
 For the purposes of the Transformer, we tokenize each sentence (a collection of words) and then apply the Input Embeddings to the said tokenized input.

 We can see how this is done in code now.
+We create a file called _'transformer.py'_ but you are free to give it any name you wish.

 Before we start, we need to do the following imports:

 ```
 import torch